There are two cost components to living in OGHC.

 1) The purchase of member shares.

-Member share costs are based upon three factors:
+Member share costs are based on three factors:

 1) The size of the unit the household will be occupying.